Purity and separation for oriented matroids: Classification results

 So now we are assuming that the intersection of the cone spanned by $\Pi$ with $H$ forms a good pentagon.
 Reorient $E-\Pi$ in a unique way so that all vectors in $\VC$ would belong to $H$ after a positive rescaling.
 We claim that now $\Mcal$ is oriented ``the correct way'' meaning that for any element $e\in E-\Pi$, $\Mcal-e$ is already a positively oriented matroid.
 Suppose this is not the case, that is, for some $e\in E-\Pi$, $\Mcal':=\Mcal-e$ is not positively oriented but $\reorient{A}{\Mcal'}$ is positively oriented for some proper subset $A$ of $E-e$.
 By Lemma~\ref{lemma:pentagon_rigid}, we may assume that $A\cap \Pi=\emptyset$.
 Let $f\in A$ be any element.
 Since $f$ is represented by a point in $H$, one easily checks (using the fact that $\Pi$ is a good pentagon) that there is a circuit $C$ of $\Mcal'$ that involves $f$ and three elements from $\Pi$, denote them $a,b,c$, so that $C^+=\{f,a\}$ and $C^-=\{b,c\}$.
 Thus after reorienting by $A$, our circuit $C$ will contain an odd number of plus signs which contradicts the fact that $\reorient{A}{\Mcal'}$ is positively oriented.
 This shows that $\Mcal-e$ is positively oriented for any $e\in E-\Pi$.
 From this we can deduce some information about possible locations of points from $E-\Pi$ in $H$.

-\begin{claim} Suppose that the good pentagon $\Pi$ consists of points $A,B,C,D,E$ in Figure~\ref{fig:good_pentagon}.
+\begin{claim} Suppose that the good pentagon $\Pi$ has vertices $\A,\B,\C,\D,\E$ as in Figure~\ref{fig:good_pentagon}.
 Then every point from $E-\Pi$ belongs to one of the shaded areas (including their boundary) in Figure~\ref{fig:good_pentagon}. \end{claim} \begin{claimproof} It is easy to see that if $e\in E-\Pi$ belongs to any other area then removing some other element $f\in E-\Pi$ (which exists due to $|E|\geq 7$) from $\Mcal$ would result in a non-positively oriented matroid which contradicts the above discussion. \end{claimproof}

 Before we continue the proof, let us revisit the oriented matroids on six elements (of rank $3$).
 By Lemma~\ref{lemma:six_elements}, we know exactly which of them are pure: the ones in Figure~\ref{fig:positroids} are pure and the ones in Figure~\ref{fig:non_postiroids} are not.
 An important observation is that for every oriented matroid $\Mcal$ in Figure~\ref{fig:non_postiroids}, there is a rank-preserving weak map $\Mcal\weakMap \IC(6,3,13)$.
 The conclusion is that \emph{an oriented matroid $\Mcal$ of rank $3$ with six elements is pure if and only if there is no rank-preserving weak map $\Mcal\weakMap\IC(6,3,13)$}.
 This illustrates the power of Conjecture~\ref{conj:weak_minors} in the rank $3$ case.